 Length of a film certainly matters a lot.
 There are films that are glacially paced and run for over 3 hours but their narratives often demand such languid pacing.
 Some of the longest films ever made are also among the greatest of all time.
 Most of the films made by Andrei Tarkovsky, Bela Tarr, Sergio Leone have an average run time of about 150 minutes.
 Films with long run times can be generally great experiences as they often help in more profound, deeper character explorations and chronicling epic stories covering a wide range of time periods.
-With all that said now, let’s take a look at the list of 15 longest movies of all time.
+With all that said now, let’s take a look at the list of longest movies in the world.
 We made sure that the list consist of only good long movies.
+If you always had questions like what is the longest movie ever made or how long is the longest movie, this article is for you.

 15. The Godfather: Part II (1974)